Arran-0/mechanical-engineering-cheat-sheet/README.md

 # mechanical-engineering-cheat-sheet
-Publicly Available Dataset of Mechanical, Industrial, and Engineering Parts and Technical Knowledge, Including (Dimensions, Photos, and Purchase Sources)
+Publicly Available Dataset of Mechanical, Industrial, and Engineering Parts and Technical Knowledge.
+Including (Dimensions, Photos, and Purchase Sources)

 ## GT2